druidesse/druidesse/README.md

 - 👋 Hi, I’m @druidesse
 - 👀 I’m interested in kind of web everything. (and languages, datas, writings)
-- 🌱 I’m currently learning in KNOU.
+- 🌱 I’m currently learning in KNOU and sadly... doing vibe coding...
 - 😄 Pronouns: call me druidesse, not pronouns.
-- ⚡ Fun fact: im a queer a bit but i dont want for you to know(?).
+- ⚡ Alerting: I can be harmful for you because im doing vibe coder now. please understand me and have mercy on me.